 Meaningful Farewells (an ongoing drop-in group – limited-size)

-In this facilitated, free-flowing discussion you can learn and share ideas of meaningful activities to support the dying and their families.
+This is a facilitated, free-flowing discussion where you can learn and share ideas of meaningful activities to discover effective ways to support the dying.
 The ideas will be captured, typed up afterwards and emailed to participants.

-Grave Talk (an ongoing drop-in group – limited-size)
+Grave Talk (a stand-alone drop-in group – limited-size)

 This resource uses reflective questions for discussion on the following themes: Life, Death, Funerals, Grief, and Cultural Influences which shape our thinking about these topics.

-The participants choose from a menu of questions they would like to discuss, based on the themes available and the needs of the group.
+The participants choose from a menu of questions they would like to discuss, based on the themes available and the interests/needs of the group.
 Participants often find this to be nourishing and enriching experience.